Pro Wrestling Zero1: As Pro Wrestling Zero-One

+As Pro Wrestling Zero1

 In 2008, the promotion shortened its name to Pro Wrestling Zero1.
 In 2011, the promotion returned to the NWA as their Japanese territory.
 In March 2011, NWA presented Zero1 with the NWA Pan-Pacific Premium Heavyweight Championship in celebration of the promotion's tenth anniversary.
 In July, Daisuke Sekimoto won the Fire Festival to become the first NWA Pan-Pacific Premium Heavyweight champion.
 Later in 2011, Zero1 left the NWA, renaming their NWA-branded championships to "New Wrestling Alliance" championships.

 Following their 2011 departure from the NWA, Zero1 launched an American affiliate, Zero1 USA, taking over the promotion previously known as NWA Midwest.
 In 2012, an Australian division of Zero1, known as Zero1 Australia, opened in Adelaide taking over what was previously known as NWA Pro Australia; in 2014 the relationship between Zero1 and Zero1 Australia ended with the Australian-based promotion renaming to Wrestle Rampage.
-Later in 2012 the Zero1 Hong Kong and Zero1 Mexico branches opened.
+Later in 2012, the Zero1 Hong Kong and Zero1 Mexico branches opened.
 In 2013, Yoshiyuki Nakamura opened a new division of Zero1 in Belarus.

 On December 17, 2013, Zero1 announced a corporate restructuring taking place at the start of the 2014.

 During a September 16, 2016 press conference, Dream On Stage was announced as Zero1's new parent company.
 Also announced was a partnership between Zero1 and Akebono's Ōdō company.
 On May 22, 2017, Zero1 partnered with the United Wrestling Network to become the group's official Japanese affiliate.
 On July 3, 2018, it was announced that the promotion be undergoing a management change, with Yoshitaka Ono stepping down as the CEO.
 Katsumi Sasazaki would be appointed the representative director and president of the promotion, while Shinjiro Otani took on the chairman of the board position and Masato Tanaka and Kohei Sato split the vice-president role of the promotion.